 I ALONE CANNOT CHANGE THE WORLD, BUT I CAN CAST A STONE ACROSS THE WATERS TO CREATE MANY RIPPLES.

-remind us that a small ripple, created by a singular event like casting a stone, can have wide and distant effects.
+Commonly attributed to Mother Teresa, these words remind us that a small ripple, created by a singular event like casting a stone, can have wide and distant effects.